 The Audi Company offers customers a wide variety of specifications and colors to choose from, in addition to allowing customers to devise their own paint schemes which the company happily mixes for them using metallic or pearl effects (at a high expense of course!).

 The Q7 Interior

-The Audi Q7 is offered in a 5, 6 and 7 seat variant.
-If you opt for the seven seat model then it has to be said that the rearmost twin seats are somewhat cramped, and it has been said that they are only really suitable for children, or adults on short journeys.
-When utilising the sixth and seventh seats you can slide the 2nd seating row forwards thus enabling you to share the legroom between the two rows.
-Not an ideal solution, but at least the occupants of the rearmost seats aren’t completely neglected!
-Additionally, if the rear seats are in use then the boot only offers 330 litres of luggage space, whereas this is a large 775 litres if it is driven in the five seat configuration.
+The Audi Q7 is offered in 5, 6, and 7 seat variants.
+If you opt for the seven-seat model, then it has to be said that the rearmost twin seats are somewhat cramped, and it has been said that they are really only suitable for children, or adults on short journeys.

 Various Engine Options

-The common options are the 3.0 litre V6 diesel turbo or the 3.6 litre V6 petrol engines.
-Another option at the top of the range is the mind-boggling 493bhp 6 litre V12 beast of a turbo diesel engine.
-All of the 7 seater’s engines come with an 8 speed tiptronic transmission system which is pocket friendly in terms of fuel and environmentally friendly because of the reduced carbon dioxide emissions.
-It also ensures quick and optimised gear change which is beneficial during down-shifting.
+All of the 7 seater’s engines come with an 8-speed Tiptronic transmission system which is pocket friendly in terms of fuel and environmentally friendly because of the reduced carbon dioxide emissions.
+It also ensures quick and optimized gear change which is beneficial during down-shifting.

 Clever All-Wheel Drive Handling

 It features an all-time all-wheel drive (4×4) for better acceleration, handling, and safety because this distributes the flow of power between the front and rear axles evenly.